 94. Set up cross-device tracking.

-Mobile commerce is huge in 2016—and set to grow 31% in 2017— but it’s still relatively new.
+Mobile commerce saw huge growth last year —and is set to grow again in 2019— but it’s still relatively new.
 To gain a better understanding of consumer behaviour in a multiscreen world (a world in which, on average, we switch from laptop to smartphone to tablet 21 times per hour), make sure you’ve enabled cross-device tracking and that your bounce rate isn’t off the charts for any single device type.

 95. Develop some contingency plans.